 - BBSW volume report.

 Unlike a fixed-rate bond, which pays a fixed rate of interest, a floating-rate bond has a variable rate that resets periodically.
 Typically, the rates track the 90-Day Bank Bill Swap Rate (BBSW) which rises (and falls) roughly in-line with official interest rates.
 FRN coupons are usually based on BBSW plus an added “spread” known as the Initial Margin.
 These details can be found for floating-rate XTBs on our Available XTBs table.

 Example of an FRN

-- A floating-rate note is issued with a face value of $100 for 3 years with a coupon of ‘3‐month BBSW + a margin, for example 1 per cent’.
+- A floating-rate note is issued with a face value of $100.
+It is issued for 3 years with a coupon of ‘3‐month BBSW + a margin, for example 1%’.
 This means coupon payments will increase if the benchmark 3-month BBSW rate rises, or decrease if it falls.

 - 3-month BBSW currently stands at 0.89% (9 Dec).
 So, the rate for this example FRN would be 1.89% in the current coupon period.
 While the yield changes throughout the life of the security as prevailing interest rates fluctuate, the Initial Margin (the “1%” in the example above) stays the same.
 Latest BBSW rates can be found here.